ssandman1/BioSIm/ProjectOutline.md

 * size of pop( number of people in pop) at each generation,
 * number of alturistic individuals at each generation,
 * info to make graph (user has option to make graph or not)

+Matrix  relMat[a,b]
+relationship level between rabbut a and b rows and collums are rabbit IDs
+1 cell in matrix stands for
+rel(new,old) = .5*relationship(father of new,old)(.5mothernew,old)
+equation doesnt work for oneself have vector w all ids of previous rabbits when rabitts killed just wipe out rows and collum that they are live<- relMat[live,live]

+Mating Function :